raganwald/raganwald.github.com/creative-works.md

 ### books

 [JavaScript Allongé] ([pdf], [podcast]) *is as close to capturing the true soul of JavaScript as anything I've read.
-The examples are very well thought out, and the writing style is a joy to read.*—acjohnson55
+The examples are very well thought out, and the writing style is a joy to read.*—acjohnson55 • *This book is awesome and blowing my mind in a great way.”*—Johnathan Mukai • *The best discussion of functional programming in js I've found so far.*—Nicholas Faiz • *I think it’s one of the best tech books I’ve read since Sedgewick’s* [Algorithms in C](https://archive.org/details/algorithmsinc0000sedg_e7h2).—Andrey Sidorov

 [JavaScript Allongé]: https://leanpub.com/javascriptallongesix
 [pdf]: /assets/javascriptallongesix.pdf
 [podcast]: https://topenddevs.com/podcasts/javascript-jabber/episodes/070-jsj-book-club-javascript-allonge-with-reginald-braithwaite/
 [acjohnson55]: https://news.ycombinator.com/item?id=6480649

-*Spent the afternoon reading raganwald's JavaScript Allongé, The Six Edition.
-Highly recommended.
-Let the refactoring begin!*—Marcus Vorwaller

-*I think it’s one of the best tech books I’ve read since Sedgewick’s* [Algorithms in C](https://archive.org/details/algorithmsinc0000sedg_e7h2).—Andrey Sidorov

-*Your explanation of closures in JavaScript Allongé is the best I've read.*—Emehrkay

-*This book is awesome and blowing my mind in a great way.”*—Johnathan Mukai

-*The best discussion of functional programming in js I've found so far.*—Nicholas Faiz

-*Reading JavaScript Allongé by raganwald.
-This book is so good that it's blowing my mind.*—Guillermo Pascual

 ### talks